andgordio/mockupless/docs/Courses/LayoutBasics/Course-project/decoration.md

 Notice, that the inner container uses `w-full` and `h-full` instead of fixed values, because its parent has the dimensions fixed already.

-The uppercase for subtitles like “1 HOUR AGO” and “FOLLOWS YOU” are achieved by applying `uppercase` class that transforms text into capital letters.
+The uppercase for subtitles like “1 HOUR AGO” and “FOLLOWS YOU” is achieved by applying `uppercase` class that transforms text into capital letters.

 ## Feed

-A post in the feed is a complex component, but it shouldn’t introduce new challenges.
+A post in the feed is a complex component, but it doesn’t introduce new challenges.
 The images are created using the pattern from the Sidebar section above, the Ionicons are used for buttons, and consistent text styles are applied:

 <iframe height="748" style="width: 100%;" scrolling="no" title="Layout basics—Course project—Insta, step 7" src="//codepen.io/andgordy/embed/dEWMQR/?height=748&theme-id=36403&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/andgordy/pen/dEWMQR/'>Layout basics—Course project—Insta, step 7</a> by And Gordy